Aaattt35/CLSP--Paper/src/readme.md

 requirements.txt

-- If using a commercial solver (e.g., **CPLEX**): must be pre-installed and Python‑accessible.
+- If you wnat to use a commercial solver (e.g., **CPLEX**): must be pre-installed and Python‑accessible.
+The solver should be replaced with highs in the main body code:

-Install dependencies:

-    pip install -r requirements.txt
+      run_experiment.py

 ---